 Health promotes productivity, and the opportunity to be productive encourages good health.
-A productive aged society would be a positive gain for society as a whole, as well as for the aged individuals.
+A productive aged society would be a positive gain for society as a whole as well as for the aged individuals.

 The health of older people is improving over time.
 Recent generations have a lower disease occurrence and fewer health problems.
 Older people can live vigorous and more active lives until a much older age than in the past.
 Current intensive biomedical anti-aging interventions are helping to extend the health and productivity of human life.
 For instance, research has shown that a daily active fitness program will not only maintain physical health and cognitive abilities but can enhance physical and mental abilities.
 With encouragement and the need to be productive, older people can continue to be economic contributors, to the advantage of both the individual and the larger community and society.

-Population aging also poses a great challenge for health care systems world-wide.
+Population aging also poses a great challenge for health-care systems world-wide.
 As the proportion of the aged populations of nations increase, so can the occurrence of disability, frailty, and chronic diseases including Alzheimer’s, cancer, cardiovascular, and cerebral diseases.
 The demand for health services increases as people age.
-It has been estimated that nearly 60 per cent of a person’s health costs occur in the year before their death.
+It has been estimated that nearly 60 percent of a person’s health costs occur in the year before their death.
 As the population ages, the expenses of health care will increase, especially for the care of those with chronic ailments and diseases.
 Planning for these future demographics and the demands on both individuals and society needs to be proactive--not retroactive, when the situation reaches crisis proportions.

-There is a societal obligation to understand how the needs and abilities of individuals can change with age and create programs, strategies and sensibilities to aid this growing segment of population and society.
+There is a societal obligation to understand how the needs and abilities of individuals can change with age and create programs, strategies, and sensibilities to aid this growing segment of population and society.

 More people than ever are spending a significant amount of their lives in a non-work environment.
 These numbers will grow at a quickening pace.
 Living in a society where social lives are structured around work and its organization, how can we cope with a situation in which a large and now ever-growing segment of the population is leaving the domain of formally organized work?
 Will this new paradigm create a new structure of social inequality?
-Will we witness the grown of a new affluence divide, between age-defined welfare classes and production-based classes.
+Will we witness the growth of a new affluence divide between age-defined welfare classes and production-based classes?
 Will age become an increasingly acute differentiator of poverty juxtaposed with productivity and achievement for the producer class?

 With the current retirement structure, large shifts from the working population into retirement can be anticipated, often at the expense of the potential contributions of the aged to social well-being.
-Not only is the ratio of the older to younger adults increasing, but also the proportion of well-educated, healthy, and economically secure adults that are entering old age and who have the ability to continue to make significant contributions, but whose opportunities to do so may be limited.
-Concern over this growing disconnect between aged abilities and the roles they are expected to fill, suggest we need urgent social policy reform.
+Not only is the ratio of the older to younger adults increasing but also the proportion of well-educated, healthy, and economically secure adults who are entering old age and who have the ability to continue to make significant contributions, but whose opportunities to do so may be limited.
+Concern over this growing disconnect between aged abilities, and the roles they are expected to fill, suggests we need urgent social policy reform.
 How can social policy increase the productivity of the aged and reduce the social and financial burden of supporting a growing older population?
 We need to develop better methods and strategies to integrate and keep aged citizens members of productive society.
-This leads to a key question: how will the large population of aged be able to live and function independently, carrying out activities and tasks essential to an acceptable quality of life?
+This leads to a key question: How will the large population of aged be able to live and function independently, carrying out activities and tasks essential to an acceptable quality of life?

 Aging is marked by changes in physiology and psychological functioning, accompanied by difficulties in adjusting to new social conditions and everyday technologies.
 It also involves lost abilities such as visual acuity or physical impairment.
-There is a societal obligation to understand how the needs and abilities of individuals can change with age and create programs, strategies and sensibilities to aid this growing segment of population and society.
+There is a societal obligation to understand how the needs and abilities of individuals can change with age and create programs, strategies, and sensibilities to aid this growing segment of population and society.
 To maintain a positive self-image, the aged person must develop new interests, roles, and relationships to replace those that have become diminished or lost.
 Society should not demand declining involvement of its aging members.
 Rather, we should take measures to avoid the injustices of aging by continuing to apply the same norms to old age as it does to other ages in the negotiation of variables such as ethnicity, gender, lifestyle, and socioeconomic status.